 Ethnic minority grants help support educational advancement for minorities.
 There are different grants available based on ethnic background such as Asian Americans, Native Americans and Hispanics.
 High school students should check with their school counselor and their desired university financial aid office for more information.

-National Organizations and Associations
+Grants For National Organizations

 There are public and private educational grants for disabled students who wish to pursue their college education.
 Many public and private organizations dedicate grants and scholarships to specific mental or physical disabilities such as cystic fibrosis and blindness.